benjepson/SPCtools/README.md

 systems analysis, we’ll see how far this goes.
 My objective for now is control charts and related methods.

-For now, I use ggQC in R and it works, I am developing spctools in python and when that's further along will move back to R.

 ## Installation

 You can install the development version of SPCtools from